 - Out-Gambitted: Between him and Borden, and no good comes of it to Angier.

 - Twinmaker: How the Transported Man really works.
-Angier blinds the audience with a flash of electricity and sends his body down a trap shut to be drowned, while Angier reappears 40 feet across the room to everyone's amazement.
+Angier blinds the audience with a flash of electricity and sends his body down a trap shut to be drowned, while a cloned Angier appears 40 feet across the room to everyone's amazement.
 All the while Angier doesn't know if it is him the one who dies or the one who appears.

 - Twin Switch: Between him and Root.

 - The Unfettered: He was initially unwilling to "get your hands dirty" like killing doves for his acts.
 As the story progresses he does anything to upstage Borden such as shooting him, kidnapping, stealing his act, framing him for his own death and killing his clones 100 times (or himself since he first shoots the Angier who appears a few meters from the machine) for the Transported Man.

-- Cassandra Truth: He told Angier that Bordon was using a double the entire time.
+- Cassandra Truth: He told Angier that Borden was using a double the entire time.

 - What the Hell, Hero?: Towards Angier after he sees him alive and well after previously thought to be dead, as Lord Caldlow, and letting Fallon hang.

 "Nothing is impossible Mr. Angier - what you want is simply expensive."

 Portrayed By: David BowieThe famous real-life inventor currently working in America who helps Borden and Angier with their magic.
 Actually, he had never helped Borden.
 Borden deceived Angier into going to America and pour all of his resources on a nonexistent magical Tesla machine that Borden supposedly used to create his Transported Man trick.
 Unfortunately for both of them, Tesla did create a magical machine, a machine that can clone things perfectly.

 - Beethoven Was an Alien Spy: He invents a duplication machine.